curran/jspm-mocha-example/README.md

 ## Project Layout

- * [`src`](./src) contains the JavaScript source files for the project.
+ * [`lib`](./lib) contains the JavaScript source files for the project (which is a "library", so this directory is "lib").
 These are authored using AMD syntax.
 The location of the main module exported in the project package is declared in `package.json` as the `main` property under `jspm`.

  * [`test`](./test) contains unit tests.
 These are also authored using AMD syntax.
 Unit test source files can assume that Mocha globals such as `describe` and `it`, because Mocha.js is loaded via a script tag in `index.html`, the unit test runner.